VidhyaChidambaram/practice-aws-saa-c02/aws_essentials/Route53_Overview.md

 ## How websites are located
 - Domain name entered by user
-- Computer needs IP address to route to server
+- Computer / Web browsers needs IP address to locate it on the internet
 - DNS Server : Database of domain name and IP addresses, DNS Servers usually run by a third party.

 So, when we purchase a domain name, the Domain Registration process helps update our details (Key = friendly_dns_name, Value = "IP Address") to the various DNS Server providers across the world.

+## How is this IP Address relevant for AWS?
+- This corresponds to the IP Address of the ELB (Elastic load balancer) if present

+## From DNS name to webserver
 Computer invokes dnsName and routes to internet <br/>
 &downarrow; <br/>
 Routed to DNS Servers <br/>